 For someone who does not have diabetes, a normal HbA1C level is below 5.7%.
 An A1C between 5.7% to 6.4% is indicative of prediabetes.

 It’s recommended that adults over the age of 45 — or adults under 45 who are overweight and have one or more risk factors for diabetes — have a baseline A1C checked.
-If the result is normal, the A1C should be checked every 3 years.
-If the result indicates prediabetes, the A1C should be checked every 1 to 2 years.
+If the result is normal, the A1C should be checked every three years.
+If the result indicates prediabetes, the A1C should be checked every one to two years.

-HbA1C levels should be checked between 2 to 4 times per year in people who have diabetes.
+HbA1C levels should be checked between two to four times per year in people who have diabetes.

 It’s also important to talk with your doctor to make sure you understand a) how often you should have certain tests, such as a fasting blood glucose or HbA1C test; b) what your results mean; and c) what your blood sugar and HbA1C targets are.